Moderate learning difficulty (MLD)

 To find out more about learning and cognition interventions we can support please contact us.

-Learning and cognition difficulties can impact many areas of a child or young person’s life and identification of needs can lead to effective support.
+Learning and cognition difficulties can impact many areas of an individual’s life and identification of needs can lead to effective support.
 To book an initial discussion for learning and cognition difficulties, or to find out more then please contact us now to speak to a member of our team.

 only